Home Visa for Belgium Higher education students (long stay visa)

 4) The visa fee can be paid by including a money order OR a filled out credit card authorization form (Washington DC and Los Angeles only).

-The processing time is approximately three weeks but will be longer if your application needs to be submitted to the Immigration office in Belgium for review.
-This is always the case for students attending an institution that is not accredited by the Belgian authorities.
+The processing time is approximately three weeks but will be longer if your application needs to be submitted to the Belgian Immigration Office for review.
+This is always the case for students attending an institution that is not accredited by the Belgian authorities, and spouses of applicants who are applying for a student visa.
 We advise you to apply well in advance of your intended departure to Belgium.

 Documents to submit: